FairRootGroup/alfabuild/README.md

 # aliBuild

 A simple build tool for ALFA software and its externals.
-The tool is a fork of the original [ALICE project](https://github.com/alisw/alibuild) Recipesfor the externals software are stored in [alphadist](https://github.com/FairRootGroup/alfadist)
+The tool is a fork of the original [ALICE project](https://github.com/alisw/alibuild).
+Recipes for the externals software are stored in [alphadist](https://github.com/FairRootGroup/alfadist)

 ## Instant Gratification